ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

   * Mandatory security awareness training by the Agency to educate users on the importance of using strong passwords or passphrases
 * CloudSystem treatments
   * Conditional Access enforces MFA for all users and administrators
-  * Password complexity is enforced in line with ISM standards
+  * Password complexity is enforced in line with ISM standards, and users are required to change passwords on first use
   * Azure AD Smart Lockout configured to lock out accounts for a period of time after a number of invalid attempts
   * Azure AD Identity Protection configured to alert on detected identity-based and sign-in risks
+  * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard

 #### Residual likelihood